You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Start your day early because you are going to want to make the most of the picturesque seaside town, especially in summer.

 Cefalù is worth visiting for its beach, seaside restaurants & bars, shopping, & Cathedral.
-Plus it features quite a lot in the TV series The White Lotus (even though the storyline wasn’t saying they were in Cefalù).
+Plus, it features quite a lot in the TV series The White Lotus (even though the storyline didn’t say they were in Cefalù).

-In the summer months by 9 am the beach will be full.
+By 9 am in the summer months, the beach will be full.
 Cefalù is definitely a town for tourists, it’s not only the more expensive restaurants but also the local markets set up at the beach.

 Distance from Palermo: 65 km